Dre Campbell Farm

 The herb blooms from late spring to late summer and can be grown year-round in a hot, dry climate.

 Lavender can also tolerate low to moderately fertile soils.
-You can plant it in containers or the ground, and it will thrive either way.
+You can plant it in containers or in the ground, and it will thrive either way.

 Purchase lavender seeds online.